Skip to main content

 Tips for Keeping Privacy

-2. Reflect on Your Sharing Habits: After conversations, think about your own sharing habits; ask yourself if you shared too much or felt uncomfortable because of someone else’s disclosure.
+2. Reflect on Your Sharing Habits: After you talk with someone, think about how much you talked about.
+Ask yourself if you said too much or if you felt odd when they talked about things.

 FAQs (Frequently Asked Questions)